dykyi-roman/architecture/cqrs.md

 #### CQRS in CODE
 * Commands: One model for write
-* Queries: One model for read
+* Queries: One model for reading

 ### Read
 * [Martin Fowler - CQRS](https://martinfowler.com/bliki/CQRS.html)